ataniazov/Linux-Network-Management/README.rst

 ::

   In open source, no one can hear you scream;)
-  Please use Google before asking questions
+  Please use Google before asking questions.